 Who's eligible for assisted collections?

-If you are elderly and/or have difficulty getting your recycling, garden waste and refuse out to the kerbside for collection, we may be able to setup an "assisted collection".
+If you have difficulty getting your recycling, garden waste and refuse out to the kerbside for collection, we may be able to setup an "assisted collection".

 To qualify, you will need to meet the following criteria:

 - A physical or medical condition which prevents you being able to bring your waste/containers to the kerbside

 - There is no-one else in the household who can put the rubbish out for you (over the age of 14 living with you who is able-bodied and who can do this safely for you)